riffraffff/tensorflow/README.md

 some classical neural networks codes written by myself

-codes are shown in master file folder
+codes are shown in master branch